Abandoned & Little-Known Airfields:

 A row of T-hangars were depicted on the northeast side of the field,

-as well as two other buildings (hangars?) east of the runway.
+as well as 2 other buildings (hangars?) east of the runway.

 Larry Kohrdt recalled, “I grew up in the area & often walked through the airport property to access Martha Lake.